scholarly12345/World-setting/Info.md

-From the perspective of healing maladies
+From the perspective of healing
 Configuration
 Virtual, higher energetic state world
 In new tab on the browser, Super computer